-OpenDoTT is a PhD programme from the University of Dundee and Mozilla to explore how to build a more open, secure, and trustworthy Internet of Things.
+OpenDoTT is a PhD programme from the Northumbria University and Mozilla to explore how to build a more open, secure, and trustworthy Internet of Things.
 This program will train technologists, designers, and researchers to create and advocate for connected products that are better, healthier and more people-centred.

 The challenges of the Internet of Things (IoT) require interdisciplinary thinking.
 As IoT evolves, the internet becomes more deeply entwined in humans’ everyday lives.
 Data flows around us in ever more complex ways: wearable technologies monitor our heartbeat, AI voice assistants cohabit our kitchens and our children’s bedrooms, smart cities know our every move and facial recognition determines our access across country borders.